Tiffany Stone from Utah USA

 Tiffany Stone | Properties and Facts

 This popular lapidary material is often referred to as bertrandite which is not accurate.
-Bertrandite which is a primary source of beryllium is a mineral in its own right and the very reason why the vast majority of tiffany stone is crushed.
+Bertrandite which is a primary source of beryllium is a mineral in its own right and the very reason why the vast majority of tiffany stone is crushed up.
 Beryllium is a highly sought after chemical element so by crushing tiffany stone the relatively small amount of bertrandite that's present can be extracted.

 The Name Tiffany Stone

 Despite extensive research we cannot find any factual evidence to explain how the name tiffany stone came about and although many articles online state that it's linked to tiffany glass, there's nothing factual to support that.
-It's also sometimes called ice cream opal and opalized fluorite, the latter from a geological perspective is a more precise description of what the material actually is.
+It's also sometimes called ice cream opal and opalized fluorite, the latter from a geological perspective is a more precise description of what it actually is.

-Tiffany Stone Pendants
+Our Collection of Tiffany Stone Pendants